stradichenko/PKB-theme/exampleSite/content/docs/hosting-guide.md

 ---
-title: "Hosting Your Hugo Site - Complete Guide"
+title: "Hosting Your Hugo Site"
 description: "Step-by-step instructions for deploying Hugo sites on popular hosting platforms"
 date: 2024-01-15
 lastmod: 2024-01-15
 toc: true
 ---

-# Hosting Your Hugo Site

 This guide covers how to deploy your Hugo site on various hosting platforms, from static site hosts to cloud providers.